 Helen Gurley Brown was an American author, publisher, and businesswoman.
-She was the editor-in-chief of Cosmopolitan magazine for 32 years, as well as the author of Sex and the Single Girl
+She was the editor-in-chief of Cosmopolitan magazine for 32 years, as well as the author of Sex and the Single Girl.

 Helen Gurley Brown was widely credited with being the first to introduce open discussions of sex into magazines for women.
 Early 1960s America was shocked by her articles and book and how outspoken she was about women's sexual freedom.
 Much of her work played a part in what is often called the sexual revolution.